jonsag/avrComponentTester/README.md

 Set fuses

->$ avrdude -p m328p -P /dev/ttyUSB0 -c avrisp -b 19200 -U lock:w:0xFF:m -U lfuse:w:0xf7:m -U hfuse:w:0xd9:m -U efuse:w:0xfc:m
+>$ avrdude -p m328p -P /dev/ttyUSB0 -c avrisp -b 19200 -U lock:w:0xFF:m -U lfuse:w:0xF7:m -U hfuse:w:0xD9:m -U efuse:w:0xFC:m

+Clean up

+>$ make clean

-#### Alternative to bootlader and software upload
+#### Alternative to bootloader and software upload

 If you are using another programmer than Arduino as ISP you have to adapt the Makefile accordingly.